-Shane Pennell Ontario, Canada Senior Vice-President, Operations and Shared Services for goeasy Ltd. Mr. Pennell was previously Vice President of Operations and Shared Services for goeasy Ltd. He brings over 15 years of financial services experience to goeasy.
+Shane Pennell Ontario, Canada Senior Vice President, easyfinancial Operations for goeasy Ltd. Mr. Pennell was previously Vice President of Operations and Shared Services for goeasy Ltd. He brings over 15 years of financial services experience to goeasy.
 Mr. Pennell came to the Company in 2013 from HSBC Financial where he was Vice President of Consumer Lending and Marketing and held previous management roles at CitiFinancial.
-January 2015 2,500 David Yeilding Ontario, Canada Senior Vice-President, Finance of goeasy Ltd. and was previously Vice President Finance with goeasy Ltd. having joined the Company in 2010.
+January 2015 3,500 David Yeilding Ontario, Canada Senior Vice President, Finance of goeasy Ltd. and was previously Vice President Finance with goeasy Ltd. having joined the Company in 2010.
 Prior to joining goeasy, David was Vice President Finance with Fidelity Investments and a Director in PricewaterhouseCoopers Transaction Services practice where he advised clients on investments, financing, mergers and acquisitions.
 David is a Chartered Accountant and holds a Masters in Business Administration degree from the DeGroote School of Business at McMaster University and a Bachelors Degree in Economics from Queens University.
-January 2015 8,100 Jason Appel Ontario, Canada Senior Vice-President, Risk & Analytics of goeasy Ltd. Mr. Appel was previously Vice President, Risk and Analytics of goeasy Ltd. having joined the Company in December 2012.
-Mr. Appel was previously Senior Vice President, Decision Management, with Citigroup from 2006 to 2012, and prior to that held senior positions in the mortgages and lending division of CIBC.
-Mr. Appel holds a Master of Business Administration from the Schulich School of Business and a Bachelor's Degree from the University of Toronto.
-January 2015 5,002
+January 2015 10,300